 “Hey!
 Here is the other visitor,” announced the guard.

-On her way up, Rosario caught a glimpse of the second floor, where desks were lined up against a wall near ample windows; some had shelves between them as if to form cubicles.
+On her way up, Rosario caught a glimpse of the second floor, where desks were lined up against a wall near ample windows facing the courtyard; some had shelves between them as if to form cubicles.
 An information plaque near the doorway showed that a considerable part of the administrative work of the town was done there; finances, city planning, public works, and the safety departments had offices there.
 She heard people talking and going around the floor, so she continued upstairs to not interrupt their work.

 On the next floor, the information plaque indicated she had reached the place where the city council met and where the mayor had his office.
-The door was closed and no one answered when she knocked.
-Rosario thought about going back to the lobby, then tried opening the door herself and found it unlocked.
-She treaded in.
+The door was closed, and no one answered when she knocked.
+Rosario thought about going back to the lobby, then tried opening the door and found it unlocked.
+She pushed it open, revealing a long transversal hallway, covered in a collection of oil paintings.
+Portraits, landscapes, and representations of historical events were displayed along the entire length of the corridor.
+The walls were painted in pure white, and the coffered wooden ceiling above gave a sense of elegance.

 “Hello?” she called, but heard no response.